 I don’t believe in ‘souls’; but if I did, that’s what I’d say I’d misplaced.

-Let’s get one thing straight: you should always avoid standard public transport.
+Let’s get one thing straight: you should always avoid standard public transportation.
 Get a car, ride a bike, use your actual human walking legs, whatever; just make your way to your destination without having to set foot on a train.
 So fraught with danger and unpleasant tension are they, that if one is foolish, or desperate, enough to utilise them, they must take the most precise and delicate of precautions to remain anonymous; lest you breathe at someone the wrong way and have your peaceful carriage become the setting for a reenactment of the shoot out scene in Leonardo DiCaprio’s mansion from the movie Django Unchained.
-Continue reading →

 A few handy hints for the on-the-go traveler who is far too busy (being an important, big shot man/woman-about-town, no doubt) to make time for the dreary underling, the tedious former associate, or the slightly mental, and (as you’ve just remembered) weirdly clingy ex-partner.